Bg

 A:

-The “4 month regression” isn’t really a regression at all, but rather a period of a baby’s development that marks a change in the stages and cycles of sleep (similar to an adult).
+The “4 month regression” is a period of a baby’s development that marks a change in the stages and cycles of sleep (they become similar to an adult’s) that often results in increased night waking and shorter naps.
 This is a sign of maturation, rather than a temporary stage to get past.
 You can read more about pediatric sleep patterns and the 4 month regression here.

 Q: When calculating sleep totals for my baby, should I subtract the time spent on night feeds?